Cluster insider buying

 Common failure modes

 - 10b5-1 plan buys.
-Rare, but they happen.
-Always check the footnote.
+Rare, but they happen — always check the footnote.

-How Catalyst handles clusters
+How CatalystView handles clusters

 If the cluster grows after the first analysis — a fourth buyer joins, or the same buyers buy more — we re-run the analysis automatically and flag the change.
 See the methodology page for the full pipeline.